Cheap winter getaways

 The park gets piles of lake-effect snow from November through April.
 In winter, you'll need snowshoes or skis to get to its four year-round yurts, which have wood stoves but no running water.

-The yurts sleep four in bunk beds and cost $68, and rustic cabins sleep eight, also $68.
-The handsome Kaug Wudjoo Lodge sleeps 12 and rents for $200, with a four-night minimum in winter.
+The yurts sleep four in bunk beds, and rustic cabins sleep eight.
+The handsome Kaug Wudjoo Lodge sleeps 12 and has a four-night minimum in winter.

 Fun for women on the U.P.